11 Ice Age Trail Hikes to Explore This Winter

 Straight Lake Segment – Polk County

-This segment of the Ice Age Trail traverses 3.6 miles through the wooded land surrounding two lakes.
-Located in one of the more wild state parks, the area is largely untouched and doesn’t have facilities.
+This segment of the Ice Age Trail traverses 3.6 miles through the wooded land surrounding two sparkling lakes.
+Located in one of Wisconsin’s wilder state parks, the area is largely untouched and doesn’t have facilities.

 As a matter of fact, the Ice Age Trail is the only maintained path, which bisects the 3000-acre property.
 Small parking lots are at the trailheads at either end of the park as well as near the center.

-In the winter the pristine beauty of the park’s lakes and rivers create a stunning backdrop.
-Along the eastern end of the park, hikers are treated to a unique, curved boardwalk and views of the Straight River valley, while on the northern end hikers walk along the shores of the 107-acre Straight Lake and through a dense forest.
+In the winter, the pristine beauty of the park’s lakes and rivers creates a stunning and peaceful backdrop.
+Along the eastern end of the park, hikers are treated to a unique, curved boardwalk and views of the Straight River valley, while the northern end follows the shores of the 107-acre Straight Lake and through a dense forest.
+With diverse terrain in a serene location, this segment makes for the perfect solo winter adventure or outing with friends.

 Jerry Lake Segment – Taylor County

-Located in the thick of the Chequamegon-Nicolet National Forest, this Ice Age Trail segment covers 15 miles of the Chippewa Moraine.
-There is trailhead parking available at either end of the segment, and several spots for primitive camping along the route.
+Located in the thick of the Chequamegon-Nicolet National Forest, this Ice Age Trail segment covers 15 beautiful miles of the Chippewa Moraine State Recreation Area.
+There is trailhead parking available at either end of the segment, and several spots for primitive camping along the route for ambitious winter adventurers.

-One of the distinct features to this segment includes a 67-foot-long bridge over the South Fork Yellow River, which is one of multiple river crossings.
-Part of this segment follows the northern shore of Jerry Lake, and it also connects with other trails in the Ice Age Primitive Area.
+One of the most distinct features of this segment is a 67-foot-long bridge over the picturesque South Fork Yellow River, one of multiple river crossings.
+Part of this segment follows the northern shore of Jerry Lake, sure to be frozen and glistening in winter.

 Northeast